Jaimeloeuf/ministry-of-pup/pdf/README.md

-# MOP-Invoice
+# MOP-PDF
-Library to generate invoices for MOP services
+Library to generate PDFs for MOP services, such as receipts, invoices and sales agreements.

 ## Peer dependencies
 These are the libraries/deps needed to be passed in when using this lib

 ### Always needed
-pdfkit: ^0.12.3
+pdfkit: ^13.0.0

 ### When using node to convert PDF stream to base64 string
 base64-stream: ^1.0.0